 For a more in-depth explanation, please see my other blog: Messiah’s Forty-Day Fast Leading Up to Yom Kippur!

-The High Priests of the Sons of Aharown (Aaron) were the only ones allowed to announce the “The Acceptable Year,” according to Numbers 10:2.
+Something that is important to understand, is that the Sons of Aharown (Aaron) were the only ones allowed to announce the “The Acceptable Year,” according to Numbers 10:2.
+What does this phrase mean?

-For our Messiah to be doing this, as one from the Tribe of Yahwudah (Judah), he was making an astonishing declaration, that would send shockwaves throughout the region!
+For our Messiah to be announcing this, as one who is from the Tribe of Yahwudah (Judah), he was making an astonishing declaration, that would certainly send shockwaves throughout the region.
+You see, our Messiah was not from the Tribe of Levi, and therefore, he was not considered eligible to be an earthly priest.

 Ibriym (Hebrews) 7:14 For it is evident that our YHWH sprang out of Yahuwdah (Judah); of which tribe Moses spoke nothing concerning priesthood.